 Begin your Thailand cover letter with your name and contact information together with your address, phone/fax and e-mail.
-Frequently, employers keep cover letters and CVs/resumes on file for long time, so any contact details you give have to remain correct in the long term.
+Frequently, employers keep cover letters and CVs/resumes on file for a long time, so any contact details you give have to remain correct in the long term.
 A daytime phone number with international access code and e-mail address are most important.

 Describe how your key skills, qualifications and experience might fit the specific needs of the position you are looking for.
 Provide a good example of your experience in that field.
 You may mention other important skills you have, qualities and achievements that make you the best candidate.

 Close your cover letter formally with a sentence expressing your willingness to come to an interview and explain your application in more detail during a personal interview.

 When ending the letter do not forget to write ‘Sincerely" and your signature.

 Make sure you actually follow up on your request (I will call…; expect call).

 Always include a CV/resume with your cover letter, but never attach any official documents, like diplomas or testimonials to your application.

 Some large multinational companies use their own application forms rather than personal cover letters and CVs/resumes.
 Pay attention to the open questions that try to establish your social and transferable skills.
 Never leave any blank spaces.